pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup.md

 If the `Status` is `Up` in the output, the cluster status is normal.

-## Step 8: Managing migration tasks with dmctl
+## Step 8: Managing migration tasks using dmctl

 dmctl is a command-line tool used to control DM clusters.
 You are recommended to [use dmctl via TiUP](maintain-dm-using-tiup.md#dmctl).